Re-openings of Museums in Andalucia

 Caminito del Rey footpath (Malaga)

-The path reopened on 12 June at weekends only.
-Tickets are now available online every day except Monday until the end of September. for latest updates see our Caminito del Rey page.
-The ticket-only price remains 10€ and the shuttle bus is 3.50€ The number of visitors a day was limited to 50% ( 550) of the normal daily capacity in June, and then stepped up in July and August to the normal 1.100 in september.
+The path closed again on 10th November.
+The path had reopened on 12 June at weekends only.
+Tickets were available online every day except Monday until the end of September.
+For latest updates see our Caminito del Rey page.
+The ticket-only price remains 10€ and the shuttle bus is 3.50€ The number of visitors a day was limited to 50% (550) of the normal daily capacity in June, and then stepped up in July and August to the normal 1.100 in September.

 Alcázar Real de Sevilla

 This magnificent royal palace reopened on 15 June, with specially adapted measures.
 Tickets are only be available online, and 250 visitors are allowed in every hour (down from the usual 750); for guided visits, groups must be 20 maximum to ensure adequate social distancing.
 Visitors' temperatures are taken on entering, and use of masks is obligatory.